 How to Make Breakfast Skillet:

-- Heat butter or oil in a large skillet over medium heat.
-Add the diced potatoes, salt, pepper, and smoked paprika.
-Cook for about 10 minutes, stirring occasionally, until golden and crispy.
+- Add the diced potatoes, salt, pepper, and paprika.
+Cook for about 10 minutes, stirring occasionally, until the potatoes are golden and beginning to crisp on the outside.

 Recipe Notes & Tips: